vuejs/rfcs/active-rfcs/0000-router-dynamic-routing.md

 - How should conflicts be handled?
 - What should be returned by the function?

-The code samples are written in TS to provide more information about what is the shape of the object expected:
+The code samples are written in TS to provide more information about the shape of the object expected:

 `RouteRecord` is the same kind of object used in the `routes` option when instantiating the Router.
-To give you an idea, it looks like (https://router.vuejs.org/api/#routes) but what matters is that this object is consistent with the `routes` options since the `RouteRecord` type might have minor changes in the future version of Vue Router 4.
+To give you an idea, it looks like (https://router.vuejs.org/api/#routes).
+Important to note, this object is consistent with the `routes` options, since the `RouteRecord` type might have minor changes in the future version of Vue Router 4.

 ```ts
 const routeRecord: RouteRecord = {